RayyanHunerkar/djangorestframework-tutorial/README.md

 - how to route requests to the correct viewset
 - read more about serializers and why HyperlinkedModelSerializer was used
 - read more into routers.
 - other resources call for creating a model and then serializing it, but this tutorial didn't.
 So read up on model creation and serialization.
+    - update:
+        found out why models were not created in the first place.
+The models were already inbuilt in django.